CollinDietz/tdd-mocks-and-test-doubles/slides/mermaid/slides.md

 # Why is it good?
 (Me)
 &nbsp;

-Its text based
+It's text based
-- Means its super light weight
+- Means it's super light weight
   - 5-30ish lines of text
   - Can just send it over slack
-- Dual representation
+- Dual representation (text AND image)
 - Easy to edit
 - We have a _ton_ of tools for managing text
   - Use your favorite editor